Ancient Aleppo

 Characterized by its large mansions, narrow alleys, covered souqs and ancient caravanserais, the Ancient City of Aleppo became a UNESCO World Heritage Site in 1986.

-Many sections in the Al-Madina Souq and other medieval buildings in the ancient city were destroyed and ruined or burnt as a result of clashes between the Syrian Arab Army and rebel forces, in the Battle of Aleppo.

-An estimated 30% of the Ancient City of Aleppo has been destroyed in the fighting.
+An estimated 30% of the Ancient City of Aleppo was destroyed in the Battle of Aleppo during the Syrian civil war, including many sections of the Al-Madina Souq and other structures dating back to medieval times.

 Origins and founding

 Lying on the left bank of Queiq River the ancient city was surrounded by a circle of eight hills surrounding a prominent central hill on which the castle (originally a temple dating to the 2nd millennium BC) was erected in the shape of an acropolis.
 The radius of the circle is about 10 km.
 The hills are Tell as-Sawda, Tell ʕāysha, Tell as-Sett, Tell al-Yāsmīn (Al-ʕaqaba), Tell al-Ansāri (Yārūqiyya), ʕan at-Tall, al-Jallūm, Baḥsīta.
 With an approximate area of 160 ha, the ancient city was enclosed within a historic wall of 5 km in circuit that was last rebuilt by the Mamlukes.
 The wall has since mostly disappeared.
 It had nine gates (5 of them are well preserved) and was surrounded by a broad deep ditch.

 The newer Jdeydeh quarters of the old city were first built by the Christians during the early 15th century in the northern suburbs of the ancient city, after the Mongol withdrawal from Aleppo.
 Jdeydeh is one of the finest examples of a cell-like quarter in Aleppo.
 As a result of the economic development, many other quarters were established outside the walls of the ancient city during the 15th and 16th centuries.